SeaQL/seaography/README.md

 ## Features

 * Relational query (1-to-1, 1-to-N)
-* Pagination on query's root entity
-* Pagination on relations
+* Pagination for queries and relations (1-N)
-* Filter with operators (e.g. gt, lt, eq)
+* Filtering with operators (e.g. gt, lt, eq)
-* Filter related items
 * Order by any column
+* Guard fields, queries or relations
+* Rename fields

 (Right now there is no mutation, but it's on our plan!)